johnny-morrice/godelbrot/README.md

 `restfulbrot` supports a range of options useful for the implementors of viewing clients.

-`clientbrot` is a command line client of restfulbrot, useful for debugging the service.
+`clientbrot` is a command line client of restfulbrot.

     $ # No configbrot needed with item stored server-side
     $ clientbrot clientbrot --cycle --getrq CJRRiGU_neADTL-GWEoC -xmin 100 -xmax 350 -ymin 100 ymax 280 > img/zoom.png